 Bear Canyon to Albert G. Simms City Park

 These trails provide great views of the western slope of the Sandia Mountains as well as the Rio Grande valley, Petroglyph National Monument and Mt.
 Taylor in the distance.

-Directions: From Tramway Blvd.(Route 556) take Spain Road east to High Desert Place, then right on High Desert Place to the Michael Emery trail head.
-The parking lot and trail head is on the left.
+Directions: From Tramway Blvd.(route 556) take Spain Rd. east to High Desert Place, then right to the Michael Emery trailhead.
+The parking lot and trail is on the left.

 Tale of the Trail